interledger/rafiki/localenv/README.md

 pnpm localenv:compose down --volumes
 ```

-If you want to use Postgres as the accounting database instead of TigerBeetle, you can use the `psql` variant of the `localenv:` commands:
+If you want to use Postgres as the accounting database instead of TigerBeetle, you can use the `psql` variant of the `localenv:compose` commands:

 ```
 pnpm localenv:compose:psql up